steven-meehan/crafter-gallery-site/README.md

 [Content Configuration](#content-configuration) : [Back to Top](#table-of-contents)

-#### Home Config
+#### Home

-This page is written to use a collection of `Info`, `ImageSlider`, or `Image` components.
-Use the following configuration file to tweak the layout of the `Home` page as needed for a client's request.
+This page has been coded to render a collection of `Info`, `ImageSlider`, or `Image` components.
+Use the following Data file to tweak the layout of the `Home` page as needed for the client.
 To render an `Image` component only include a single image in the `images` field of the JSON.

 ```JSON